US labs buckle amid testing surge; world virus cases top 15M

-With the U.S. tally of infections at 3.9 million Wednesday and new cases surging, the bottlenecks are creating problems for workers kept off the job while awaiting results, nursing homes struggling to keep the virus out and for the labs themselves, dealing with a crushing workload.
+With the U.S. tally of confirmed infections at nearly 4 million Wednesday and new cases surging, the bottlenecks are creating problems for workers kept off the job while awaiting results, nursing homes struggling to keep the virus out and for the labs themselves as they deal with a crushing workload.

-Some labs are taking weeks to return COVID-19 results, exacerbating fears that asymptomatic people could be spreading the virus if they don’t isolate while they wait.
+Some labs are taking weeks to return COVID-19 results, exacerbating fears that people without symptoms could be spreading the virus if they don’t isolate while they wait.

-“There’s been this obsession with how many tests are we doing per day” said Dr. Tom Frieden, a former director of the Centers for Disease Control and Prevention.
+“There’s been this obsession with, ‘How many tests are we doing per day?’” said Dr. Tom Frieden, former director of the Centers for Disease Control and Prevention.
 “The question is how many tests are being done with results coming back within a day, where the individual tested is promptly isolated and their contacts are promptly warned.”

 Frieden and other public health experts have called on states to publicly report testing turnaround times, calling it an essential metric to measure progress against the virus.

+New York, once by far the U.S. leader in infections, has been surpassed by California, though that is partly due to robust testing in a state with more than twice the population of New York.

-Guidelines issued by the CDC recommend that states lifting virus restrictions have testing turnaround time under four days.
-The agency recently issued new recommendations against retesting most COVID-19 patients to confirm they’ve recovered.
+Guidelines issued by the CDC recommend that states lifting virus restrictions have a testing turnaround time of under four days.
+The agency recently issued new recommendations against retesting most COVID-19 patients to confirm they have recovered.

 “It’s clogging up the system,” Adm.
 Brett Giroir, assistant health secretary, told reporters last week.

-Note: This story has been corrected to show that the CDC has issued guidelines recommending against repeat testing for patients recovering from coronavirus.